ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 ## Support and Services fee
 {: #vc_vcenterserveroverview-support-services-fee}

-VMware vCenter Server instances include a Support and Services fee that is charged per {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short_sing}}.
+VMware vCenter Server instances include a Support and Services fee that is charged per {{site.data.keyword.cloud_notm}} bare metal server.
 This fee covers support from the {{site.data.keyword.vmwaresolutions_short}} DevOps and Level 2 Support teams for any issues pertaining to:

 * Automation in the platform
 * VMware products included in the solution